Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Numerical examples: Baseline, chain diagnostics, efficiency metrics, and software

 \subsection{Software}

-Our numerical examples are implemented through (i) \texttt{FEniCS} \cite{alnaes2015fenics, logg2012automated} for finite element discretization, solves, and symbolic differentiation of PDE problem, (ii) \texttt{hIPPYlib} \cite{VillaPetraGhattas2018, VillaPetraGhattas21} for all components related to inverse problems, e.g. the prior, adjoint solves, Laplace approximation, and some baseline MCMC methods (LA-pCN, MALA, and pCN), (iii) \texttt{hIPPYflow} \cite{hippyflow} for reduced basis estimation and training sample generation, and (iv) \texttt{dino} \cite{dino} for derivative-informed operator learning.
-The implementation and data are shared upon request.\footnote{Public release of the code and data is contingent on acceptance for journal publication.}.
+Our numerical examples are implemented through (i) \texttt{FEniCS} \citep{alnaes2015fenics, logg2012automated} for finite element discretization, solves, and symbolic differentiation of PDE residual operators, (ii) \texttt{hIPPYlib} \citep{VillaPetraGhattas2018, VillaPetraGhattas21} for all components related to inverse problems, e.g. the prior, adjoint solves, Laplace approximation, and some baseline MCMC methods (LA-pCN, MALA, and pCN), (iii) \texttt{hIPPYflow} \citep{hippyflow} for reduced basis estimation and training sample generation, and (iv) \texttt{dino} \citep{dino} for derivative-informed operator learning.